-When it comes to information about autism, it’s important to discern which ones are facts and which ones might be myths.
-The key is to know the reliable sources of information, such as the CDC website and other reputable organizations that support research for autism.
+When it comes to information about autism spectrum disorder, it’s important to discern which ones are facts and which ones might be myths.
+The key is to know which are the reliable sources of information, such as the CDC website and other reputable organizations that support research for autism.

 What is Autism Spectrum Disorder?
 Retrieved from: https://www.cdc.gov/ncbddd/autism/facts.html